ap0llo/utilities/docs/api/Utilities.Configuration/Grynwald/Utilities/Configuration/ConfigurationBuilderExtensions/methods/AddObject.md

 Adds all values of the object's public properties annotated with [ConfigurationValueAttribute](../../ConfigurationValueAttribute/index.md) to the configuration builder.

-Supported property types for settings are
+Supported property types for settings are:

 - string
 - bool
 - int
 - Enum types
 - Nullable values of bool, int and enum types
+- Arrays and IEnumerable\<T\>s of above types.

 When `settingsObject` is `null`, no settings are added.